 My first few careers focused on economic and community development and included leadership positions in both the public and private sectors – including eight years in the City Manager’s Office in Sacramento, eight years as a small-business owner, and nine years with Fortune 1000 companies.
 During this time I negotiated over $2.0 billion in public-private partnerships and real estate investments.
-My roles have included leading the City of Sacramento Economic Development Division, heading the strategic planning and site selection group at in Southern California Edison’s Corporate Real Estate Department, and serving as a Vice President of Granite Construction’s real estate subsidiary.
+My roles have included leading the City of Sacramento Economic Development Division, heading the strategic planning and site selection group at Southern California Edison’s Corporate Real Estate Department, and serving as a Vice President of Granite Construction’s real estate subsidiary.
 I have taught public policy, program evaluation and public finance at USC’s Price School of Public Policy.

-In this blog share both historical and modern perspectives on populism and radical local economic development policy.
-For more information about my professional background, please visit my LinkedIn profile.
+In this blog share both historical and modern perspectives on local economic development policies.
 Thank you for dropping by!